 Defining principles for compensation

-The focus on the finished medical product appeared to be more difficult, since it implied a discussion of proportionality that is currently inaudible as it appeared in the negotiations for a pandemic treaty.
+The focus on the finished medical product appeared to be difficult, since it implied a discussion of proportionality that is currently inaudible as it appeared in the negotiations for a pandemic treaty.
 Similarly, several participants rejected the idea of monetizing scientists, as this would imply endless debate about scientific training.
 Instead, they insisted on the need to build a reward mechanism that does not involve patenting per se, but rather recognizing the value of discovery for the general interest, which ultimately leads back to the notion of the commons.
 Participants spoke of the usefulness of the FIFA model, with its regulatory mechanism leading to compensation without any specific intellectual property.

 Within this framework, compensation could be a means of ensuring access to medical countermeasures in an integrated system built to develop talent actively participating in pandemic preparedness in an ecosystem integrating all the aspects needed.
 In a nutshell, a compensation system could enable scientists in the South to stay in their home countries and train a new generation, something many participants are calling for.